replit/upm/README.md

     $ make help
     usage:
       make upm     Build the UPM binary
-      make dev    Run a shell with UPM source code and all package managers inside Docker make light  Build a Docker image with just the UPM binary make full   Build a Docker image with the UPM binary and all package managers make clean  Remove build artifacts
+      make dev     Run a shell with UPM source code and all package managers inside Docker make light   Build a Docker image with just the UPM binary make full    Build a Docker image with the UPM binary and all package managers make deploy  Publish UPM Docker images to Docker Hub make clean   Remove build artifacts
       make help    Show this message

 To build UPM, run `make upm` (or just `make`).
 This requires an installation of [Go](https://golang.org/).
 Then add the directory